 Chicago, the gleaming and stylish city on the shores of beautiful Lake Michigan is always a pleasure to visit.
-A walk along its tree lined streets, beautiful wide avenues and manicured parks never fails to impress.
-The ‘city of big shoulders’ is known for many things but one of its most acclaimed features is its architecture.
+A walk along its tree-lined streets, beautiful wide avenues and manicured parks never fail to impress.
+The ‘city of big shoulders’ is known for many things, but, one of its most acclaimed features is its architecture.
 Chicago is after all the birthplace of the modern skyscraper

 I cherish those moments travelling when you stumble upon a place that really peaks your interest, stops you dead in your tracks and makes you say ‘wow’.
 Cloud Gate, in Chicago, more affectionately known locally as ‘The Bean’ certainly achieved this.

 On a recent visit to the States, we spent three glorious days in Chicago, Illinois.
 This post is a city pictorial of Chicago through the reflections ‘The Bean’.
 Enjoy!
 Read more

 Today’s guest post is from Rutger Thole at Book Your Dive.

 If you love scuba diving and enjoy visiting intriguing wrecks around the world, consider travelling to the Great Lakes region of North America.
 Those who are unfamiliar with the Great Lakes may not realise it, but these massive lakes are home to some incredible wreck dives.